-- 7.3 The detailed methodology to be followed by Nodal Agency for calculation and monitoring of Area Control Error (ACE) is attached at Annexure 1.
+- 7.3 The detailed methodology to be followed by Nodal Agency for calculation and monitoring of Area Control Error (ACE) is attached at Annexure - 1.
 The ACE shall be worked out for each state and region.
 Post calculation of the ACE, the outliers would be removed using appropriate statistical techniques. - 7.4 ACE is 'positive' means that the control area has surplus generation and the control area's internal generation has to be backed down.
 ACE is 'negative' means the control area is in deficit and the control area's internal generation has to be increased.
 All the frequency control interventions shall be in the direction to drive ACE towards zero.

-8.0 Estimation of Reserve Requirement for SRAS on year ahead and three day ahead basis
+- 8.0 Estimation of quantum of procurement of Reserves for SRAS and TRAS on an Year ahead and Three day ahead basis - 8.1 IEGC envisages loss of a complete power station or a pooling station or a generation complex or a credible outage scenario as a reference contingency for maintaining primary reserve.
+The reference contingency for maintaining primary reserve, presently considered in the Indian power system, is the outage of the largest power plant or a sudden load throw-off of 4500 MW, which shall be declared by the Nodal Agency from time to time on the NLDC website. - 8.2 The data for assessment of the reserves capacity requirement for SRAS and TRAS shall be furnished to the Nodal Agency by respective SLDCs pertaining to their state control areas as per following timelines. - 8.2.1 Year Ahead Basis For reserve estimation for the next financial year (FY+1), the data for the previous calendar year shall be furnished by 15th January of the current financial year (FY) (Format RAS1).
+(Illustration: If the assessment is being carried out for FY 2024-25, the data for the

-- 8.1 IEGC envisages loss of a complete power station or a pooling station or a generation complex or a credible outage scenario as a reference contingency for maintaining primary reserve.
-The reference contingency for maintaining primary reserve, presently considered in the Indian power system, is the outage of the largest power plant or a sudden load throw-off of 4500 MW, which shall be declared by the Nodal Agency from time to time on the NLDC website. - 8.2 The data for assessment of the reserves capacity requirement for SRAS shall be furnished to the Nodal Agency by respective SLDCs pertaining to their state control areas as per following timelines. - 8.2.1 Year Ahead Basis For reserve estimation for the next financial year (FY+1), the data for the previous calendar year shall be furnished by 15th January of the current financial year (FY) (Format RAS1).
+(Illustration: If the assessment is being carried out for FY 2024-25, the data for the period 1st Jan 2023 to 31st December 2023 has to be provided by 15th January, 2024)

-(Illustration: If the assessment is being carried out for FY 2024-25, the data for the period 1st Jan 2023 to 31st December 2023 has to be provided by 15th January, 2024) - 8.2.2 The reserve capacity requirement as per the methodology in this document shall also be estimated by each RLDC and SLDC respectively by 15th January every year for the next financial year and submitted to NLDC. - 8.3 In case of non-availability of data from SLDCs as mentioned above, the data available at RLDCs/NLDC shall be used to estimate the quantum of reserves requirement. - 8.4 For estimation of reserve requirement on a Three Day-Ahead basis for day D on D-3, data for the last 7 days (i.e., D-4 to D-10) shall be used.
+- 8.2.2 The reserve capacity requirement as per the methodology in this document shall also be estimated by each RLDC and SLDC respectively by 15th January every year for the next financial year and submitted to NLDC. - 8.3 In case of non-availability of data from SLDCs as mentioned above, the data available at RLDCs/Nodal Agency shall be used to estimate the quantum of reserves requirement. - 8.4 For estimation of reserve requirement on a three day ahead basis for day D onD-3, data for the last available 7 days (i.e., D-4 to D-10) shall be used.